stormpath/stormpath-rails/docs/authentication.rst

 Token Validation Strategy
 .........................

-When a request comes into your server, this gem will use the Access Token and Refresh Token cookies to make an authentication decision.
+When a request comes to your server, this gem will use the Access Token and Refresh Token cookies to make an authentication decision.
 The default validation strategy (``local``) works like this: